 CoQ10 may reduce symptoms of mitochondrial encephalomyopathies.
-It may also help prevent migraine headaches, pre-eclampsia (a complication of pregnancy), and reduce the likelihood of more heart problems in some people who've had a first heart attack.
+It may also help prevent pre-eclampsia (a complication of pregnancy) and reduce the likelihood of more heart problems in some people who've had a first heart attack.
 CoQ10 may also be useful in treating diseases including muscular dystrophy, AIDS, and hypertension.
 There is also evidence that it may increase sperm motility.
-Although CoQ10 is sometimes touted for enhancing athletic performance and treating gum disease, these uses haven't been well demonstrated.
+Although CoQ10 is sometimes touted for enhancing athletic performance this use hasn't been well demonstrated.

 In children with trisomy 21 (Down syndrome), ubiquinol supplementation has been shown to increase the ratio of ubiquinol to CoQ10 to normal levels -- although it is unknown if this provides medical benefit.